Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 Day 2

-THE RISE AND FALL OF THE HYBRID-BODY IN HISTORY
+THE RISE AND FALL OF THE HYBRID BODY

 Morning Session:

-3. Presentation: “The Rise and Fall of the Hybrid Body in History”
+1. Presentation: “The Rise and Fall of the Hybrid Body”

-After a short break, Jasmine will lead a presentation titled, “The Rise and Fall of the Hybrid Body in History”, with opportunities for group discussion, questions and small exercises throughout.
+After a short break, Jasmine will lead a presentation titled, “The Rise and Fall of the Hybrid Body”, with opportunities for group discussion, questions and small exercises throughout.

 Presentation Topics include:

-• The initial spread of the Grotesque in Italy and Europe
+- The spread of the grotesque style in Italy and Europe

-• The decline in popularity of the hybrid body and the rise of a new bodily cannon – why?
+- The decline of the hybrid and rise of a new bodily cannon (ableist, white and male)

 LUNCH – approx. 45mins